YellowPrawn/YellowPrawn/README.md

 Here you can find all my public projects that I've been working on since 2019!
 Feel free to check them out and ask me anything about them!

+## What I'm doing
+- Working on 3rd year undergraduate studies.
+- Looking forward to working at the UBC Data Science Institute for my co-op term starting in January!

  ## How to find me
 [LinkedIn](https://www.linkedin.com/in/damien-fung/)